Updated on May 27th, 2019

 The Ponto Alegre farm where Renilson’s family works is UTZ certified and offers better conditions than many other farms.
 As Renilson says:

 Staying at a certified farm has given us more comfort both for ourselves and for our children who can go to school nearby while we work.

-All UTZ certified farms are required to work towards paying the living wage – enough to give workers and their families a decent standard of living.
+All UTZ certified farms are required to work towards paying the living wage – enough to give workers and their families a sufficient standard of living.
 A living wage is almost always more than the legal minimum wage, and it makes a significant difference to workers and their families.

 We’re working with other leading certification schemes through the Global Living Wage Coalition to research wage benchmarks in different locations.
 In Minas Gerais, where Renilson and his family work, the typical wage is equivalent to $383 US dollars per month, compared with a living wage of $477.

-Certification improves lives
+Certification helps improve lives

 The experiences of the de Souza family are reflected in independent studies on the benefits of certification.
-One recent study on certified farms in Brazil, for example, found that 70% of workers had directly seen the benefits of certification including safer working conditions and better facilities such as canteens and lavatories.
+One study on certified farms in Brazil, for example, found that 70% of workers had directly seen the benefits of certification including safer working conditions and better facilities such as canteens and lavatories.

 There is a still a long way to go to achieve widespread adoption of the living wage and improve life for all coffee workers.
 But by buying certified products, you are contributing to a more sustainable future for the sector and improving the lives of farmers, workers and their families today.